-The Arkansas Humanities Center in the J. William Fulbright College of Arts and Sciences promotes humanistic scholarship and inquiry, innovative and interdisciplinary teaching, and humanities scholarship to the wider community.
+The University of Arkansas Humanities Center in the Fulbright College of Arts and Sciences promotes humanistic scholarship and inquiry, innovative and interdisciplinary teaching, and humanities scholarship to the wider community.

-Lissette Szwydky-Davis is the Associate Director of the Arkansas Humanities Center.
-She is an assistant professor of English and affiliate faculty member of the Gender and Sexuality Studies and Comparative Literature and Cultural Studies programs.
+Lissette Szwydky-Davis is the Associate Director of the University of Arkansas Humanities Center.
+She is an associate professor of English and affiliate faculty member of the Gender and Sexuality Studies and Comparative Literature and Cultural Studies programs.